acfromspace/spacestone/README.md

 3.  **Open the source code and start editing!**

     Your site is now running at `http://localhost:8000`.
-Open the `YOU_PICK_NAME` directory in your code editor of choice and edit `src/`.
+Open the `YOU_PICK_NAME` directory in your code editor of choice and edit `src`.
 Save your changes and the browser will update in real time!

 4.  **Push to your Git repository**